aragon/hack/docs/getting-started.md

 ### The aragonCLI

 The final missing piece is what's known as the aragonCLI (or Command Line Interface).
-This is what we'll use to create, interact with, and develop Aragon apps and DAOs.
+This is what we'll use to create, interact with, and develop Aragon apps and DAOs -- remember an Aragon DAO is just a combination of Aragon Apps.

-To install it from the command line run:
+To install aragonCLI from the command line run:

 ```sh
 npm i -g @aragon/cli
 ```

 Hopefully, it downloaded successfully.
-If that's the case, congrats! you're now officially ready to start building your first DAO!
+If that's the case, congrats!
+You're now officially ready to start building your first Aragon DAO!

 If you're having trouble with this step, you should take a look at the installing aragonCLI section of the [troubleshooting guide.](https://hack.aragon.org/docs/guides-faq#installing-aragonCLI) If that doesn't fix things, please don't hesitate to reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).

 ## Quick start

-In order to get up and running quickly, we’ll build our first DAO using some basic scaffolding [explain what scaffolding means] -- remember a DAO is just a combination of Aragon Apps... [elaborate...]
+In order to get up and running quickly, we’ll build our first DAO using some basic scaffolding.
+Just like real scaffolding in a construction site, when we talk about scaffolding in the context of code, we mean a simple prebuilt structure for your project, on top of which you can build the real one.
+Scaffolding relies on some generated code, magically created by the ```create-aragon-app``` command.

 To create our DAO run: